hedgehoglab-engineering/php-declared-data/README.md

 }
 ```

 ### Interfaces

+Interfaces define behaviors that can be implemented by data classes for different functionality.

 #### ResolvableData

-Implementing the `ResolvableData` interface allows the data object to resolve its own properties using the specified attributes.
+Implementing the `ResolvableData` interface allows a class to resolve its properties using the specified property type or a PHP 8 attribute.

 ```php
 use HedgehoglabEngineering\DeclaredData\Contracts\ResolvableData;